Generic Name: Alectinib (al EK ti nib)

 - Take with food.

 - Swallow whole.
-Do not crush, chew, or melt the capsule or its contents.
+Do not crush, chew, or dissolve the capsule or its contents.

 - Do not open the capsules.